Imagine the lego bricks in the video banner above as LED packages.

 By smart design of UVC LED arrays in a box, its content can be optimally irradiated from all angles.
 With a little imagination, one can also see the lego bricks in the video banner as bacteria and viruses being eliminated from the surface or packaging of a product by UVC light.

 Y.C.
-Lo, former Executive Vice-President of Royal Philips, understood the disruptive nature of Chip-On-Board technology early on and wholeheartedly supported the COBstr venture.
+Lo, former Executive Vice-President of Royal Philips, understood the disruptive nature of Chip-On-Board technology.
+He was one of the first believers in the COBstr venture.
+On the right: Marius van Bergen, founder.